Classical solution of path-dependent mean-field semilinear PDEs: Differentiability of solutions of path-dependent mean-field BSDEs

-\ \ \ \ \ \ In the following, for any process $(X,Y,Z)$ on the probability space $(\Omega, \MF,P)$, we denote by $(\tX,\tY,\tZ)$ an independent copy of $(X,Y,Z)$, which means that $(\tX,\tY,\tZ)$ is defined in an independent probability space $(\tOmega, \tMF,\tP)$ and has the same law as $(X,Y,Z).$ Recall that $B$ is a $d$-dimensional Brownian motion on $(\Omega, \MF,P).$ The following linear mean-field BSDEs and estimates are frequently used in subsequent discussions.
-Note that for a classical linear BSDE, the generator has a linear growth in $Y$, which implies the global well-posedness.
-Here in the mean-field case, things are different since the expected evolutionary equation is an ODE.
+\ \ \ \ \ \ In the following, for any process $(X,Y,Z)$ on the probability space $(\Omega, \MF,P)$, we denote by $(\tX,\tY,\tZ)$ an independent copy of $(X,Y,Z)$, which means that $(\tX,\tY,\tZ)$ is defined in an independent probability space $(\tOmega, \tMF,\tP)$ and has the same law as $(X,Y,Z).$ The following linear mean-field BSDEs and estimates are frequently used in subsequent discussions.
+Different from a classical linear BSDE, all linear coefficients are not necessarily bounded.
 For simplicity, we only address the one-dimensional case.
 Similar assertions in this section are still true in the multi-dimensional case.

 \begin{lem} Let $\xi \in L^2(\MF_T)$ and $t\in[0,T)$.
 Suppose that $(\alpha ,\beta )\in \bH^2([t,T], \R \times \R^d )$ is bounded, $ c \in \bH^2([t,T],\R^k)$, and $h $ is a real valued progressively measurable process such that $\int_t^T|h(r)|dr \in L^2(\MF_T).$ For any $(r, x)\in [t,T] \times \R^k ,$ $g(\cdot, x) \in \bH^2([t,T] )$ and $g(r, \cdot)$ is uniformly Lipschitz continuous: